Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Discussion

 In Table \ref{tab:freeparams} we provide a summary for the numbers of free parameters in the different models as derived in the previous sections.

-Because the non DMP models use multivariate Gaussian kernels instead of 1D Gaussian kernels with fixed center and variance, they use significantly more parameters.
-The parameter number in the covariance matrices of the GMMs scales with $D^2$, while DMPs only scale with $D$.
-Note that the comparatively lower number of parameters in DMPs does not directly imply that they are a more efficient for trajectory encoding.
-While this might be true for simple reconstruction without generalization, the GMM based models also retain information about the variance in the demonstrations and cross correlations between dimensions, that DMPs do not encode at all.
+Because the non DMP or OCP models use multivariate Gaussian kernels instead of 1D Gaussian kernels with fixed center and variance, they use significantly more parameters.
+The parameter number in the covariance matrices of the GMMs and ProMP scales with $D^2$, while DMPs and OCPs only scale with $D$.

+Note that the comparatively lower number of parameters in DMPs and OCPs does not directly imply that they are more efficient for trajectory compression.
+While this might be true for simple reconstruction without generalization, the GMM based models and ProMPs also retain information about the variance in the demonstrations and cross correlations between dimensions, that DMPs and OCPs do not encode at all.
+This information can be used by external controllers to modulate the response to perturbations based on the variance.
+If the variance is high in the current situation anyway, a perturbation can be accepted and slowly corrected.
+If not, quick action needs to be taken.
+This can be done for OCPs as well, but only globally.
+The parameters $q1$ and $q2$ define how important it is to keep the correct position or velocity, however they are not automatically adapted to the current situation.

+ProMPs further have the additional benefit, that it is not necessary to pre-define possible generalization cases, like with selecting the reference frames for TP-GMM.
+The model can theoretically be conditioned on any point at any time, the encoded model, and therefor the provided demonstration data, then decides if the resulting trajectory will be accurate or not.

+One property of the GMM based encodings, the cross correlation between dimensions, was not assessed in this work.
+More research is needed to investigate the benefit of these off-diagonal elements of covariance matrices for other tasks, e.g., movement recognition based on GMM or DMP encoding parameters.

-\subsection{Influence of hyperparameters}
+\subsection{Influence of Hyperparameters}

-For both DMP and tbGMR we conducted parameter searches to find optimal hyperparameters.
 For generalization with TP-GMM, it proved to be impossible to use the regularization for keeping trajectories smooth, while also maintaining good accuracy.
 Especially in the case of using few demonstrations, where regularization is needed to keep the models from overfitting to the few available demonstrations, high regularization leads to higher errors and the generalized trajectories miss the target end-points in most of the cases.
 Lowering the regularization reduces the error in the position profiles, however, it introduces oscillations in the velocity profiles.

 The more kernels are used, the smaller the absolute value of the oscillations becomes, still the qualitative behaviour does not change.
 To test if this behaviour is specific to our dataset, we reproduced the reconstruction and generalization experiments as in \cite{Calinon_tutorialtaskparameterizedmovement_2016} and looked at their velocity profiles\footnote{Note that in \cite{Calinon_tutorialtaskparameterizedmovement_2016} velocity profiles are not shown}.
 We found that also with their chosen regularization, the velocity profiles of their reconstructions and generalizations oscillate as observed in our case.